da4all/da4all.github.io/_cards/what-is-data-slidedeck.md

 title: "What is Data?"

 teaser: >
-  This adaptable slideshow assembles quotes that define data from different perspectives, sources, and fields of inquiry.
+  This activity challenges students to consider what data is from different perspectives, sources, and fields of inquiry as well as reflect on their own understandings of data.

 keywords:
   - "data"